2022 Wild Animal Science Camps

 * We ask that all campers have previous experience sleeping away from home!

 ** The estimated cost of goods and services for this camp is $30.
 All or nearly all of the remaining costs should be tax-deductible as a donation to the NC Zoo Society.
 Donations help support the Zoo’s wildlife conservation projects.

 For any questions about the camp, please email: firstname.lastname@example.org.

-Social distancing will be enforced during all camp activities, including the time spent performing camp activities and when walking to and from these activities.
-Social distancing will be maintained during meals—picnic tables will be set up 6 feet apart—and rest periods—6-feet of separation between chairs.
+- Social distancing will be enforced during all camp activities, including the time spent performing camp activities and when walking to and from these activities.
+Social distancing will be maintained during meals (picnic tables will be set up 6 feet apart) and during rest periods (6 feet of separation between chairs).
 At night, social distancing will continue.
-Campers will sleep in individual, sanitized tents that the Zoo will distribute to each camper.
-(Campers must provide their own sleeping bags)
+Campers will sleep in individual, sanitized tents that the Zoo will distribute (campers must provide their own sleeping bags).

-Most activities will be held outside to ensure proper ventilation.
-(One class is scheduled to take place inside, in the Aviary.
+- Most activities will be held outside to ensure proper ventilation.
+(One class is scheduled to take place inside the Aviary.)
 Masks and social distancing will be strictly enforced during this session.

-- We will walk to all activities, rather than sit in an enclosed vehicle (with exception of Zoofari where campers will ride in an open-air vehicle and be seated in compliance with social-distancing protocols.
+- We will walk to all activities, rather than sit in an enclosed vehicle.
+The only exception will be during Zoofari where campers will ride in an open-air vehicle and be seated in compliance with social-distancing protocols.

 - Bathrooms will be frequently cleaned, with no touch garbage bins and open doors for no-touch access.